-80. Wickham H, Averick M, Bryan J, Chang W, McGowan LD, François R, Grolemund G, Hayes A, Henry L, Hester J, Kuhn M, Pedersen TL, Miller E, Bache SM, Müller K, Ooms J, Robinson D, Seidel DP, Spinu V, Takahashi K, Vaughan D, Wilke C, Woo K, Yutani H. 2019.
+81. Wickham H, Averick M, Bryan J, Chang W, McGowan LD, François R, Grolemund G, Hayes A, Henry L, Hester J, Kuhn M, Pedersen TL, Miller E, Bache SM, Müller K, Ooms J, Robinson D, Seidel DP, Spinu V, Takahashi K, Vaughan D, Wilke C, Woo K, Yutani H. 2019.
 Welcome to the tidyverse.
 Journal of Open Source Software 4:1686.

 Figure 1.
 5-day PEG treatment prolongs susceptibility and mice become persistently colonized with C. difficile.
 A. Setup of the experimental time line for experiments with 5-day PEG treated mice consisting of 4 treatment groups.
 1. Clindamycin was administered at 10 mg/kg by intraperitoneal injection.
 2. 15% PEG 3350 was administered in the drinking water for five days.
 3. 5-day PEG plus clindamycin treatment.
 4. 5-day PEG plus 10-day recovery treatment.
 All treatment groups were then challenged with 105 C. difficile 630 spores.
 A subset of mice were euthanized on either 4 or 6 days post-challenge and tissues were collected for histopathology analysis, the remaining mice were followed through 20 or 30 days post-challenge.
 B. Weight change from baseline weight in groups after treatment with PEG and/or clindamycin, followed by C. difficile challenge.
 C. C. difficile CFU/gram stool measured over time via serial dilutions(N = 10-59 mice per time point).
 The black line represents the limit of detection for the first serial dilution.
 CFU quantification data was not available for each mouse due to stool sampling difficulties (particularly the day the mice came off of the PEG treatment) or early deaths.
 For B-C, lines represent the median for each treatment group and circles represent samples from individual mice.
-Asterisks indicate time points where the weight change or CFU/g was significantly different (P < 0.05) between groups by the Kruskal-Wallis test with Benjamini-Hochberg correction for testing multiple time points.
+Asterisks indicate the specific time points on the x-axis where the weight change or CFU/g was significantly different (P < 0.05) between the 3-4 groups indicated on the plot by the Kruskal-Wallis test with Benjamini-Hochberg correction for testing multiple time points.
 The data presented are from a total of 5 separate experiments.